juandebravo/mobilehackaton/README.md

 * The API will use the standard HTTP Status codes to notify the client about the request result:
 * *Endpoint*: https://juandebravo:hackaton@juandebravo.cloudant.com/hackaton
 * Every response will have two elements in the JSON object: **_id** and **_rev**
-* IMPORTANT: Relevant data will be included in a *data* element

 ```
 curl https://juandebravo:hackaton@juandebravo.cloudant.com/hackaton